dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 ## Consume a markup extension

-The following XAML demonstrates a variety of approaches that can be used to invoke the `HslColoeExtension` to specify the color for a `BoxView`:
+The following XAML demonstrates a variety of approaches that can be used to invoke the `HslColoeExtension` to specify the color for a <xref:Microsoft.Maui.Controls.BoxView>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"